Crooked Teeth: Causes, Dangers, & 6 Ways To Straighten Them

 • Improperly fitted dental appliances

-Your dentist may recommend the following treatments to fix crooked teeth.
+Your dentist may recommend the following crooked teeth treatments

 Clean Aligners